Soft and Chewy on the inside:How to Strengthen your Human Firewall

 But the majority of us are unfamiliar with the trials and tribulations suffered by the senior leadership of these corporations.
 Did they fully understand the threats facing them and the vulnerabilities in their corporate environments?
 Or did they misperceive the risks of being exposed in cyberspace?

-In 2015 alone, over three-quarters of a billion financial records have been breached.
-The website InformationIsBeautiful.net delivers a not so beautiful infographic depicting the worldʼs biggest data breaches over the last 10 years.
-It reveals a billion records breached in that time period, beginning with the 2004 breach of 92 million records by a malicious insider at AOL.
+Since 2015, several billion financial records have been breached.
+The website InformationIsBeautiful.net delivers a not so beautiful infographic depicting the worldʼs biggest data breaches over the last 15 years.
+It reveals over a billion records breached in that time period, beginning with the 2004 breach of 92 million records by a malicious insider at AOL.

 Surely these incidents reveal some failures in technology, but many of the companies breached were “hard and crunchy” on the outside with state-of-the-art intrusion prevention systems, next generation firewalls and state of the art technical controls.